gammu/gammu/docs/manual/gammu/index.rst

 .. option:: nokiaaddfile APPLICATION|GAME file [-readonly] [-overwrite] [-overwriteall]

     Install the ``*.jar/*.jad`` file pair of a midlet in the application or game menu of the phone.
 You need to specify filename without the jar/jad suffix, both will be added automatically.

-    The option
+    .. option:: -overwrite

-    .I -overwrite
+        Delete the application's .jad and .jar files before installing, but doesn't delete the application data.

-    deletes the application's .jad and .jar files bevor installing, but doesn't delete the application data.
-Option .I -overwriteall
+    .. option:: -overwriteall

-    will also delete all data.
-Both these options work only for Application or Game upload.
+        Delete the application (same as :option:`-overwrite`) and all it's data.

     You can use jadmaker(1) to generate a .jad file from a .jar file.